OSM-Notes/OSM-Notes-Ingestion/docs/Documentation.md

   rm "${FAILED_FILE}"
 fi

-# 4. Wait for next cron execution (recommended)
+# 4. Wait for next execution
-# The script is designed to run automatically via crontab.
+# If using daemon mode: it will retry automatically
-# After removing the marker, wait for the next scheduled execution
+# If using cron mode: wait for the next scheduled execution
 # (e.g., every 15 minutes for processAPINotes.sh)

 # Note: Manual execution is only for testing/debugging.
-# In production, let the cron job handle the next execution.
+# In production, let the daemon or cron job handle the next execution.
 ```

 #### Lock File Management